MoMI-G/MoMI-G/README.md

 $ docker run --init -p 8081:8081 momigteam/momig-backend # Run it on another shell.
 It takes a little long time -- please wait.
 ```

 You can start docker container by `docker-compose up` instead of `docker run`.
+The source code of the backend server is [here](https://github.com/MoMI-G/MoMI-G_backend).

+## Features

+MoMI-G

+* allows visualization of (possibly distant) multiple intervals.
+* displays SVs that span multiple intervals.
+* displays SVs at varying scales, i.e., chromosome, gene, and nucleotide scales.
+* allows users to manually inspect hundreds of SVs.

 ## Usage